 Now we have taken our service a step further by bringing specialty care to you, the referring veterinarian.

 Board-certified surgeon Christopher Thacher, DVM, is leading a mobile surgery practice and performing a wide variety of soft tissue and orthopedic procedures on-site at supporting hospitals, as a supplement to the care offered at Red Bank Veterinary Hospital.
 Dr. Thacher’s reputation, along with RBVH’s commitment and desire to share our knowledge, is a guarantee of the professionalism and quality medicine that is extended to your practice and your patients.

 This service allows you, your clients, and your patients access to state-of-the-art medicine in a location where your clients already feel safe and comfortable—your veterinary hospital.
 We know your clients have carefully selected you to care for their beloved pet, and we want them to remain feeling secure.
 Our mobile surgery service gives you and your clients the guarantee of quality medicine in the comfort of your home environment.

 To ensure the most comfortable experience for your patient, Dr. Thacher is teamed up with a New Jersey licensed veterinary technician who accompanies him to your practice and assists with all procedures, including anesthesia and recovery.

-Dr. Thacher performs surgical procedures by appointment on Mondays, Wednesdays, and Fridays.
+Dr. Thacher performs surgical procedures by appointment, Monday through Friday.